-Scott and Claudia will be maintaining Titanium/Medicat and should be consulted if you need technical assistance with Titanium/Medicat or other computer/network issues.
-The UCC is in the process of transitioning from the use of Titanium as our electronic health record to the use of Medicat.
+Scott and Claudia will be maintaining Medicat and should be consulted if you need technical assistance with Medicat.
+Scott may be consulted with other computer/network issues.

 JoAnn Kanegae, the long-time UCC Administrative Assistant, provides secretarial or clerical support, manages maintenance requests; and is the appropriate person to approach regarding questions about payroll and physical facilities (e.g., keys, office supplies, etc.) JoAnn is also the person who collects requests for secretarial work orders such as copying requests (if you prefer, you are also welcome to do your own copying).
-Scarlet Lajara Johnson and Katy Riney are available to assist you and your clients with front desk-related issues (e.g., rescheduling appointments, cancellations if you are out sick, etc.).
+Scarlet Lajara Johnson, Malcolm Harrison, and Katy Riney are available to assist you and your clients with front desk-related issues (e.g., rescheduling appointments, cancellations if you are out sick, etc.).
 Katy Riney is our Clinical Office Manager if you or your clients have questions about UCC front desk administrative matters (Katy says, "You can also call me Mom, Dog Walker, Dog Ma, Chef, Missy, or Ms kt").